tpwo/pyzet/docs/README.md

     1       #example-tag
     2       #tutorial

-The number shows how many times each tag was used in your zettelkasten repository.
+The number shows how many times each tag was used in your Zettelkasten repository.
 You can use it to maintain more coherent tag naming over time.
 There are also some additional options, you can see them with `pyzet tags -h` (and this is true for almost every command, BTW).